 There is a large pay and display car park near the centre that you get directed to – £6.20 was a bit of a sting though!
 There is then a large up and over railway bridge to negotiate (if you were bringing a buggy/pram, you would definitely need 2 of you to get it up and over).
 You actually enter the centre through Didcot Parkway Railway Station subway.
 There was a car park on the other side of the road, so that might be a better option for families with small children.

-We paid £12.00 each per adult and £10.00 for Monkey.
-The charges do vary depending on what kind of weekend it is.
-As I mentioned, this weekend was a full steam gala, so I believe it was at the top end on pricing.
-I did notice they do family discounts for 2 adults and 2 kids – I hate that!
+We paid £12.00 each per adult and £10.00 for my son.
+The charges do vary depending on what kind of event is running.
+As I mentioned, this weekend was a full steam gala, so I believe it was at the top end regarding pricing.
+I did notice that they do family discounts for 2 adults and 2 kids – I hate that!
 Can we not classify as a family when there are and only ever will be 3 of us?
 Anyway, a little detail.

 As the Centre is right next to the mainline railway, you get an added bonus.
 We saw lots of high-speed, normal trains and freight trains for no extra charge!

 There is a lovely picnic area near a turntable and static displays.
 We were busy munching on our lunch when one of the steam trains went right by us – it was wonderful.

 There is a cafe area, should you want food, we just bought a couple of drinks for a pit stop in the afternoon.
 We did walk around the GWT Museum, there were some really interesting exhibits and plenty to keep even my son entertained.